EHGCN: Hierarchical Euclidean-Hyperbolic Fusion via Motion-Aware GCN for Hybrid Event Stream Perception: Related Works

 \subsection{Event Data Representation}

-Event streams, owing to their sparse, asynchronous and highly correlated spatio-temporal outputs, result in complex representations.
-Current event representations can be broadly categorized into two paradigms, aligning with corresponding processing architectures as follow:
+Event streams are inherently sparse and asynchronous, while exhibiting strong spatio-temporal correlations, posing substantial challenges for effective representation.
+Accordingly, current event representation methods can be broadly grouped into two paradigms, each associated with a corresponding processing architecture, as described below:

-\textbf{Frame-based representations.} These research predominantly focuses on accumulating asynchronous event streams into regular, image-like frames (e.g., event count maps\shortcite{re_eventcount}, time surfaces\shortcite{re_timesurfaces}, or voxel grids\shortcite{re_voxelgrids}) through fixed temporal windows or adaptive spatio-temporal aggregation.
-This discretization operation converts the event stream into dense tensors, making them compatible with conventional Convolutional Neural Network (CNN) architectures for object detection\shortcite{re_detection_CNN3,re_detecctionCNN,re_detectionCNN1,re_detectionCNN2,re_detection_and_CNN} or classification\shortcite{re_classification_CNN}.
-With the development of computer vision, due to their larger receptive fields, Transformer-based\shortcite{re_transformer,re_transformer2} methods have significantly shown superior performance over CNN-based methods.
-More recently, inspired by state-space model (SSM), Mamba\shortcite{mamba} proposes a time-varying state-space model equipped with a selection mechanism.
-It successfully models long sequences effectively with complexity scaling linearly with sequence length, achieving a better balance between efficiency and performance, and having emerged as a promising alternative to Transformers\shortcite{re_mamba2}.
+\textbf{Frame-based representation methods.} These research predominantly focuses on accumulating asynchronous event streams into regular, image-like frames (e.g., event histogram \citep{mamba}, time surfaces \citep{ijcv3_Time-Surface}, or voxel grids \citep{re_voxelgrids}) through fixed temporal windows or adaptive spatio-temporal aggregation \citep{2026adaptive_Spatial-Temporal_Window_3}.
+This discretization operation converts the event streams into dense tensors, making them compatible with conventional Convolutional Neural Networks (CNNs) architectures for object detection \citep{re_detecctionCNN} or classification \citep{re_classification_CNN}.
+With the development of computer vision, due to their larger receptive fields, Transformer-based \citep{re_transformer2} methods have significantly shown superior performance over CNN-based methods.
+More recently, inspired by state-space model (SSM), Mamba \citep{mamba} proposes a time-varying state-space model equipped with a selection mechanism.
+It successfully models long sequences effectively with complexity scaling linearly with sequence length, achieving a better balance between efficiency and performance, and having emerged as a promising alternative to Transformers \citep{re_mamba2}.
 However, these methods neglect the inherent sparsity and asynchronicity of the event stream due to their frame-based representation scheme, leading to information loss and computational redundancy.